lorrainescanlon/brendan-the-navigator/README.md

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Code
- - I researched how to implement the timeline on W3Schools.
-I used the instructions at the following link as a basis for this feature https://www.w3schools.com/howto/howto_css_timeline.asp
+ - Instructions used on how to implement a timeline were found on 3Schools https://www.w3schools.com/howto/howto_css_timeline.asp
-   This code creates a split timeline that then reconfigures to become a single sided timeline.
-I was using the revserse approach as I developed the mobile site first and then added media queries to split the timeline for larger screens so I chopped and changed the code quiet a bit to get the effect I was looking for.
+   This particular code creates a split timeline that then reconfigures to become a single sided timeline.
+The revserse approach was used for this website as it has developed for mobile first using media queries to then split the timeline for larger screens.
+As such the code from 3Schools was chopped and changed quiet a bit to get the resulting effect.

 ### Acknowledgements
 - Inspiration for some elements came from the Code Institute's Love Running project.